Bakili Village Well Project – Malawi

 EZ Borehole Drillers will conduct 2 days of community-based borehole management training.
 Trainees will include the village chief and members of two borehole management committees, a technical committee (responsible for upkeep and maintenance) and a sanitation committee (charged with keeping the borehole tidy and planting a vegetable garden that utilizes excess water from the well).
 The technical committees will collect a maintenance fee of 100 MK (about 20 cents) per month per household to ensure that there are sufficient funds to adequately maintain the facility and repair it when needed.

 This is an important infrastructure project that will improve the health and well-being of Bakili.
-It is well planned, with strong management and fiscal safeguards in place.
+It is well-planned, with strong management and fiscal safeguards in place.
 It incorporates elements of oversight and buy-in by the residents to make them sustainable into the future.

 In addition, Village X will gather data from the nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.

-Not only will Water Charity and Village X finish the initial 7 villages in our original concept, but due to the rampant success of the program, we well be expanding it to include a wider area of Malawi.
+Not only will Water Charity and Village X finish the initial 7 villages in our original concept, but due to the rampant success of the program, we will be expanding it to include a wider area of Malawi.
 We are working on helping train more people to do boreholes and will be expanding this program northward to help more communities in need.
 Exciting stuff indeed!

 Dollar Amount of Project